 Crisis Services are available 24/7.
 Call 517-355-8270 and press “1” to speak with a crisis counselor at any time.

-During the call, the counselor will ask questions and listen to gain a better understanding of your background and unique concerns and needs.
+During the virtual consultation, the counselor will ask questions and listen to gain a better understanding of your background and unique concerns and needs.
 Next, CAPS will work to connect you with the most appropriate and available resources to meet your needs.
 Services could include individual or group counseling, referrals to other on- or off-campus care and more.

 Keep in mind that licensing laws require many CAPS’ staff to provide treatment services only to students residing in Michigan.
 Consultation, referral and care management services are offered on a limited basis to out-of-state students to help you connect with local resources.